This application is to support a predoctoral graduate student, Ms. Dominique Galvez, through a diversity

 cancer.
 Currently, no methods enable the detection of ovarian HGSC with a lead time of more than 12 months.

 Overall, our work will meet the need to detect aggressive cancers at the earliest possible stage.
-Our initial
+We will

-blood screening for protein markers with a minimally invasive falloposcopy for optical imaging and FT cell
+combine blood screening for protein markers with a minimally invasive falloposcopy for optical imaging and FT

 oophorectomy with hysterectomy, which will enable us to obtain and compare test results to gold standard